 Brooke was not very happy with me when I tried to wake her up before she was ready to the morning of the race.
 She is especially not happy with me because I am posting a picture of her crazy morning hair on the internet.

-Brooke had slept all day on Saturday so that night she was ready to hang out and so both Billy and I got about 4 hours of sleep.
+Brooke had slept all day on Saturday so that night she was ready to hang out and so I got about 4 hours of sleep.
 I think Brooke was so excited to go to her first race that she couldn’t sleep.
 Luckily they say the night before the night before a race is the really important night for sleep and Friday night we slept a lot.
 I sure hope that sentence made sense.

 The race didn’t start until 8 so I started getting things ready at about 6.
 Race morning has changed big time now because before we left I needed to pump. make sure that everything was packed for Brooke and I didn’t take my usual (because I am breastfeeding) caffeine and beta alanine I had my normal white bagel with jam breakfast and also had some pretzels purely for the salt on them:) I used to put pb on my pre-race bagels but learned that pb and running don’t mix well for me.

 The race start was about 10 minutes from our house but when we got close to the start the freeway was completely stopped and so I just jumped out and walked to the start.
 Yes, I do realize that my eyes look extremely tired hence why I wore sunglasses for the whole race.

 There were 18,000 runners yesterday for the 1/2 Marathon and Mini-Marathon.
 You get the best of both worlds with this race.
 You run around the city for a while and then you head into beautiful residential areas.
 I love how organized RnR races are and that they ALWAYS start on time.
 Late starts make me crazy.